-16. The effective date of this Agreement shall be and shall continue in full force and effect until terminated as set forth in this paragraph.
+18. The effective date of this Agreement shall be and shall continue in full force and effect for five (5) years or until terminated as set forth in this paragraph.
 This Agreement may be terminated by either party upon ninety (90) days written notice to the other, provided, however, that no such termination shall take effect until the students already placed in the program have completed their scheduled clinical training.

-17. For purposes of written notification:
+19. For purposes of written notification: To UNIVERSITY

-To the UNIVERSITY

-State University of New York at Cobleskill 106 Suffolk Circle Cobleskill, NY 12043
+State University of New York at Cobleskill 106 Suffolk Circle Cobleskill, New York 12043 forth below: